goldcyper/ns-map-project/README.md

 ### Editing the HTML page

-This is something that really only needs to have edits to the style sheet portion, but the style sheet could be hosted as a seperate file.
+The style sheet could be hosted as a seperate file, or kept together in a Self-Contained HTML file as shown in the example below.

 1. Open/Edit the HTML page in your chosen Editor or Github.